pascaldiehm/serializable/README.md

 #### Aliases, Concepts and other Classes

-- `using Address` A type alias for addresses.
+- `using detail::Address` A type alias for addresses.
-- `using AddressMap` A type alias for an unordered map from address to address.
+- `using detail::AddressMap` A type alias for an unordered map from address to address.
-- `using Serializer<T>` A type alias for a function taking a `const T&` and returning a string.
+- `using detail::Serializer<T>` A type alias for a function taking a `const T&` and returning a string.
-- `using Deserializer<T>` A type alias for a function taking a `const string&` and returning an object of type T.
+- `using detail::Deserializer<T>` A type alias for a function taking a `const string&` and returning an object of type T.
-- `concept Enum` An enum type.
+- `concept detail::Enum` An enum type.
-- `concept SerializableChild` A class deriving from `Serializable`.
+- `concept detail::SerializableChild` A class deriving from `Serializable`.
-- `class Serialized` An intermediate class for translating between a string and your class.
+- `class detail::Serialized` An intermediate class for translating between a string and your class.
 Don't worry about it.

 ### Save file syntax